4.3 Periods to Be Presented in Pro Forma Financial Statements

 -

-On the basis of its September 30 interim financial statements — Registrant A would have the option, but not the obligation, to base the pro forma financial information on the September 30, 20X3, financial information provided that its Form 10-Q is filed before the Form 8-K is amended to include pro forma financial information.
+On the basis of its September 30 interim financial statements — Registrant A would have the option, but not the obligation, to base the pro forma financial information on the September 30, 20X3, financial information provided that its Form 10-Q for the quarter ended September 30, 20X3, is filed before the Form 8-K is amended to include pro forma financial information.
 If A elects this option, it is not required to include a pro forma balance sheet in its Form 8-K because its historical September 30, 20X3, balance sheet already reflects the acquisition of B. However, A must provide pro forma income statements for the nine months ended September 30, 20X3, and the year ended December 31, 20X2.
 The pro forma income statement for the year ended December 31, 20X2, would include a separate column for B’s results for the entire period.
 The pro forma income statement for the interim period would include a separate column for B’s results for the period from January 1, 20X3, to September 1, 20X3, the date of acquisition.
 Company B’s results are included in A’s financial information from September 1, 20X3, onward.

 Example 4-6

-Assume the same facts as in the previous example, except
+Assume the same facts as in the previous

-of September 30, 20X3, in the Form 8-K to reflect the
+balance sheet as of September 30, 20X3, in the amended

-acquisition of B. A pro forma balance sheet is required
+Form 8-K to reflect the acquisition of B. A pro forma

-because A’s historical September 30, 20X3, balance sheet
+September 30, 20X3, balance sheet does not reflect the

 Registrant A would need to include pro forma income